 He has the autonomy to go to bed whenever he is sleepy and to get up and play if he wants to.
 He has fallen off it a few times but it’s not much of a fall!

 We first ensured that his room was safe.
 We also kept using the baby monitor that we have used for nap times (he has always napped in his own room).

 More often than not, he gets up in the middle of the night and wants to cosleep.
 We just let him be (I love snuggling with him!)

 There will come the day when he won’t need to do it anymore, in the meantime, we are all enjoying it!

 That’s a Wrap

-When it comes to bedtime, the environment that works best is the one that everyone is comfortable with, as long as it safe.
+When it comes to bedtime, the environment that works best is the one that everyone is comfortable with, as long as it is safe.

-We have had many transitions, but we have felt that each was the right for us at the time.
+We have had many transitions, but we have felt that each was right for us at the time.

 We have grown more confident and comfortable with every step.
 Deciding on your baby’s bed is a challenge, but when it’s a preemie it gets even harder.
-It’s not uncommon that us preemie parents have to deal with postpartum depression, anxiety, post-traumatic stress disorder, and of course with taking care of our little miracle.
+It’s not uncommon that we preemie parents have to deal with postpartum depression, anxiety, post-traumatic stress disorder, and of course with taking care of our little miracle.